Irish Literary Revival

-The Irish Literary Revival (also called the Irish Literary Renaissance, nicknamed the Celtic Twilight) was a flowering of Irish literary talent in the late 19th and early 20th century.
+The Irish Literary Revival (also called the Irish Literary Renaissance, sometimes nicknamed the Celtic Twilight though this has a broader meaning) was a flowering of Irish literary talent in the late 19th and early 20th century.
 It includes works of poetry, music, art, and literature.

 One of its foremost figures was W. B. Yeats, considered a driving force of the Revival.

 Because of English colonial rule, matters of Gaelic heritage were sometimes viewed in a political context.

 Forerunners

 The literary movement was associated with a revival of interest in Ireland's Gaelic heritage and the growth of Irish nationalism from the middle of the 19th century.
 The poetry of James Clarence Mangan and Samuel Ferguson and Standish James O'Grady's History of Ireland: Heroic Period were influential in shaping the minds of the following generations.
-Others who contributed to the build-up of national consciousness during the 19th century included poet and writer George Sigerson, antiquarians and music collectors such as George Petrie and the Joyce brothers, editors such as Matthew Russell of the Irish Monthly, scholars such as John O'Donovan and Eugene O'Curry and nationalists such as Charles Kickham and John O'Leary.
+Others who contributed to the build-up of national consciousness during the 19th century included poet and writer George Sigerson; antiquarians and music collectors such as George Petrie, Robert Dwyer Joyce and Patrick Weston Joyce; editors such as Matthew Russell of the Irish Monthly; scholars such as John O'Donovan and Eugene O'Curry; and nationalists such as Charles Kickham and John O'Leary.
 In 1882 the Gaelic Union established the Gaelic Journal (Irisleabhar na Gaedhilge), the first important bilingual Irish periodical with the help of Douglas Hyde, with David Comyn as editor.